 1. Stretches the Key Muscles

 It stretches muscles located around the hips, thighs.
-Stretching these muscles helps to alleviate tensions from these muscles.
+Stretching these muscles helps to alleviate tension from these muscles.

 2. Strengthens our Joints